ItsAsbreuk/itsa-browser-portscan/README.md

 # itsa-browser-portscan

-Lightweight Port scanner that work in browser environment.
+Lightweight Port Scanner that works in the browser.

 No dependencies

 ## How to use: